-Listed below you will find information pertaining to organizations who have active
+Listed below you will find a few examples of organizations who have active

 To Learn More About Clinical Trials —

 ClinicalTrials.gov is a registry and results database of publicly and privately supported clinical studies of human participants conducted around the world.
 Learn more About Clinical Studies and About This Site, including relevant History, Policies, and Laws.
 Click on the link below to be redirected to the clinicaltrials.gov website: https://clinicaltrials.gov/

 Help Them — Help You — Help Others ♥

 Here is a partial-listing and explanations of Clinical Trial Phases: